Fellowship for Research to Advance Global Health & Human Rights

 Through this fellowship, participants will:

-- Gain knowledge of current topics at the intersection of global health equity, human rights, policy, and advocacy.
+- Gain knowledge of current topics at the intersection of global health equity, health, human rights, policy, and advocacy.

 - Learn CGHE’s and PHR’s principles for building global partnerships, co-designing solutions for health challenges, documenting human rights abuses, building local capacity, and advocating for justice and accountability.